lucee/lucee-docs/docs/03.reference/01.functions/structsome/function.md

 categories:
 - collection
 - struct
-description: This function calls a closure/function on element in a struct until one returns true.
+description: This function calls a closure/function on every element in a struct until one returns true.
 ---

 This function calls a closure/function on every element in a struct until one returns true.